What To Do Following A DUI Arrest.

 The first day or two after a DUI arrest is a critical time for your eventual Washington State DUI defense.
 You should not fail to preserve and act on the real and important opportunities you have now to optimize the eventual outcome.
 Get legal help right away!

+Have you been charged with DUI?
 You are most probably apprehensive about the consequences now, but don’t worry.
 We know and understand that.
 But you need to shift gears quickly – gather whatever paperwork you have and talk to an experienced DUI defense lawyer.
 Come in and meet with me today for free.
 Be sure to bring in to our meeting your breath test document and DOL Driver’s Hearing Request form, too, if you have those.
 We’ll talk about getting your car out of impound.
 We’ll talk about getting an alcohol/drug assessment quickly and proactively by someone I know, trust and routinely refer to.
 We’ll talk about the preservation of evidence that might help your case.

 We’ll also discuss my fees and payment arrangements.
 But more importantly what I believe I can do for you and what DUI defense strategies are available in your specific individual case.
 What witness statements or photos etc. of the scene we need to obtain before too much time passes.
 Whether we need any experts to help us fight the state’s or the city’s case against you.
 What is your criminal and driving history, if any?
 How the various outcomes of the court case and the administrative DOL hearing will impact your job, travel, and family.
 Along with the other things that someone in your shoes should ideally begin doing right away, even before the filing of any criminal charges.

 Hiding your head in the sand won’t help because your DUI charge is not going to go away and we need to get to work quickly for your very best WA DUI defense.
 I’ll need to start figuring out what we may face at your arraignment, why you were stopped, how to avoid or minimize bail and conditions of release.